atalii/adage/README.md

 ## Configuration

-Adage and it's conf language are very simple.
-You need no more than the
+Adage and its conf language are very simple.
+The following snippet uses all the available syntax:
-following:

 ```
 # Permit my-user to authenticate as any user with a password check.